Welcome To The Weight lifting Diet And Nutrition Article

 I will give you some recommendations towards weight training, then you can experiment and learn what works best for you, there’s no substitute for education in your weight lifting diet.

-For weight lifters on a fixed or small budget good common sense prevails, my own suggestions over the years of training and experimenting from my experience;
+For weight lifters on a fixed or small budget good common sense prevails, my own suggestions over the years of training and experimenting.

 I would suggest: